Design & Technology

 Intent

-Our topics follow the National Curriculum (2014) and offer broad, balanced learning that’s carefully planned and adapted to support each child’s progress in design skills and understanding.
+Our topics follow the National Curriculum (2014) and provide broad, balanced learning that is carefully planned and adapted to support individual progress.
+We aim to spark curiosity and enthusiasm for design that lasts beyond primary school, encouraging pupils to become creative problem-solvers who can work independently and collaboratively.

 Implementation